 Those classic ‘60s skirt sets — half Jackie O style, half gal-about-town, all dangerously darling.
 The silhouette was boxy, a departure from Dior’s more tailored New Look, but its clean lines and impeccable matching made it all woman!
 This look is a fun one — it’s a perfect example of the 1960s “transition” stage.
 The sheath dress with bow and cropped jacket maintain the class, but the booties and opaque tights keep things just mod enough.
 The scarf and pearl earrings, of course, are mainstays.
 Check out the collar, too — Peter Pan collars were huge in the ‘60s, and they’re fortunately back in style!

 It ain’t Great-Granny’s fashion show — ladies wear pants now!
 Cigarette pants, to be precise, which are much more pleasant than they sound.
+They had a side or back zipper and a high waist so as not to be confused with men’s trousers.
 Pair that with the decade’s madness for plaid, and you’ve got quite a look.
-Capes and berets borrow a more rugged aesthetic, and the blouse brings it all together.
-Peggy wears them well, don’t you think?
-Shop 1960s pants and tops.
+Caps and beret hats borrow a more rugged aesthetic, and the button down blouse or crew neck sweater brings it all together.
+Add a pair of ballet flats or loafers for a casual day at home.
+Mary Tyler Moore wears them well, don’t you think?
+Shop 1960s pants.

 So there you have it.
 A handful of 1960s outfit ideas to inspire your next retro outfit or for a 60s costume party.
 Need help with your outfit?
 Just ask.
 Have a 1960s outfit to show off?
 Email us and we might add to the page to inspire others.